Potato Fried Rice

 This variant is one my uncle came up with that adds thinly sliced potatoes to add texture and variety to the dish, however non-traditional.

-- 3 cups rice, cooked, preferably leftover
+- 3 cups white rice, cooked, preferably leftover

 - 1 pound ground pork